 limits our emotions and behavior, it determines within meaningful limits who

-and what we really are, and it effects our living or dying.
+and what we really are and what we are becoming, and it effects our living or dying.
 Choice does not

 operate in the arena of feelings, emotions or behavior, but choice engenders

-so lacking in much of the human race today, so much so that many even deny
+so languishing in much of the human race today, so much so that many even deny

 there is such a thing or that it has any meaning in a world where we are